lawrie/fpga-computer-history/README.md

 ## 1950s and 1960s

-Nothing interesting happened ion the '50s or '60s.
+Nothing interesting happened in the '50s or '60s.

 ## 1970s